lewagon/dotfiles/04-Front-End/08-Product-Design-Sprint/01-Schedule/README.md

 - **11:15am - 12:00am** (45 min) 👉 write down your core user journey and translate it into a user flow with [Whimsical](https://whimsical.co)
 - **12:00am - 1pm** (60 min) 👉 build your UI kit and start working on your wireframe

-For your product pitch, persona and user journey, make a copy of our [UX Research spreadsheet](https://docs.google.com/spreadsheets/d/1OGCJLizpcROt0WwbGV_bCOxBktHO9XPdNHkXcZIyX1o/edit?usp=sharing) and complete the different templates.
+For your product pitch, persona and user journey, make a copy of our <a href="https://docs.google.com/spreadsheets/d/1OGCJLizpcROt0WwbGV_bCOxBktHO9XPdNHkXcZIyX1o/edit?usp=sharing" target="_blank">UX Research spreadsheet</a> and complete the different templates.

 ### Afternoon